 Is there anything about the plan that may make it harder to sell your home to a future homebuyer?
 If so, can you modify it or change it to improve the resale value of the home?
 Don’t make your home so custom that you create barriers for future sales.

 4. Functional Space:

 Consider your current and future space needs.
-A room needs to have enough space to comfortably fit the furniture and allow traffic flow.
-If you are planning to have children consider buying or building a home that has enough space for a larger family.
+A room needs to have enough space to fit comfortably the furniture and allow traffic flow.
+If you are planning to have children, consider buying or building a home that has enough space for a larger family.

 The size, shape and layout of a room can have a big effect on the usability of the room.
 For example, having the door towards the corner of a room tends to produce more usable wall space in the room.
-A square room tends to be more useable than a narrow-rectangular room that has the same square footage
+A square room tends to be more useable than a narrow rectangular room that has the same square footage

 5. Wasted Space:

 Try to get rid of wasted space.
 Poorly used space still cost money to build, heat, and cool.
 Hallways tend to waste space.
-Plans with fewer hallways or shorter hallways tend to have more useable space.
+Plans with fewer hallways or shorter corridors tend to have more useable space.

 Are there rooms you will rarely use?
 If so, perhaps the functions of those rooms could be replaced by other rooms.
 For example instead of having a formal living room perhaps you may prefer a larger family room.